-- (iv) to serve as a channel of communication between the Board of Directors and the auditors, to evaluate the results of each audit and the responses of the management team to its recommendations and to mediate in cases of discrepancies between the former and the latter in relation to the principles and criteria applicable to the preparation of the financial statements, as well as to examine the circumstances which, as the case may be, motivated the resignation of the auditor; - (v) to oversee the process for preparing and submitting required regular ff information and the effectiveness of the Company's internal control systems, internal audit and risk management system, including tax risks; and to discuss with auditors of accounts any significant weaknesses in the internal control system identified during the course of the audit; - (vi) to establish appropriate relationships with the auditors in order to receive information, for examination by the Audit and Control Committee, on matters which may jeopardize the independence of said auditors and any other matters relating to the audit process and any other communications provided for in audit legislation and technical audit regulations.
+- (iv) to serve as a channel of communication between the Board of Directors and the auditors, to evaluate the results of each audit and the responses of the management team to its recommendations and to mediate in cases of discrepancies between the former and the latter in relation to the principles and criteria applicable to the preparation of the financial statements, as well as to examine the circumstances which, as the case may be, motivated the resignation of the auditor; - (v) to oversee the process for preparing and submitting required financial information and to submit recommendations or proposals to the Board of Directors with the purpose of safeguarding its integrity, and to supervise the effectiveness of the Company's internal control systems, internal audit and risk management system, including tax risks; and to discuss with auditors of accounts any significant weaknesses in the internal control system identified during the course of the audit, all without jeopardising their independence.
+For such purposes, where the case may be, they may submit recommendations or proposals to the Board of Directors, together with the corresponding follow-up periods;

+(vi) to establish appropriate relationships with the external auditor in order to receive information, for examination by the Audit and Control Committee, on matters which may threaten jeopardize the independence of said auditor and any other matters relating to the audit process <a href="and, where the case may be, the authorisation of any services other than those that are prohibited, under the terms set forth in the applicable legislation in relation to their independence and any other communications provided for in audit legislation and audit regulations.

-In all events, on an annual basis, the Audit and Control Committee must receive from the external\auditors\a\written\confirmation\declaration of their independence vis-à-viswith regard to the Company or entities related to it directly or indirectly, in addition to information on additional services of any kind rendered to these entities and-the-corresponding-fees-received by the aforementioned auditors or persons or entities related to them as stipulated by auditing legislation.
+In all events, on an annual basis, the Audit and Control Committee must receive from the external auditors a declaration of their independence with regard to the Company or entities related to it directly or indirectly, in addition to detailed, personalised information on additional services of any kind rendered to these entities and the corresponding fees received by the aforementioned auditors or persons or entities related to them as stipulated by the regulations governing auditing legislation activity.

-In addition, the Audit and Control Committee will issue annually, prior to the issuance of the audit report, a report containing an opinion on the independence of the auditors.
-This report must address, in all cases, the evaluation of the provision of any additional services referred to in the preceding paragraph, individually and collectively considered, different form the legal audit and related to the degree of independence or to the regulatory audit regulations;
+In addition, the Audit and Control Committee will issue annually, prior to the issuance of the audit report, a report containing an opinion regarding whether on the independence of the auditor has been compromised.
+This report must address, in all cases, the reasoned evaluation of the provision of any each and all of the additional services referred to in the preceding paragraph, individually and collectively considered, different form the legal audit and related to the degree of independence or to the regulatory audit regulations governing auditing activity;